networknt/light-doc/content/tool/consul/cluster-install.md

 In most of our case, we are going to create the token with API above and update the config.json so that the token can be persisted.

-Here is section of the config.json after adding the agent token.
+Here is the section of the config.json after adding the agent token.

 ```
 {